-Small honey ant workers are typically glossy variations of light and dark browns or black.
-They are about 0.08 to 0.2-inch long.
-Workers have a triangular-shaped abdomen that has a circle of hairs at the tip.
+- Color: Small honey ant workers are typically glossy variations of light and dark browns or black.

-These ants are also referred to as cold weather ants since they are very cold weather tolerant and often are the first ant species to send out active foragers from the nest during the cold weather months.
+They are very cold weather tolerant and often are the first ant species to send out active foragers from the nest during the cold weather months.
 During hot weather, they spend much of their time in below-ground nests that might be up to several feet deep.
 They are strongly prone to using foraging trails, normally nest outdoors in the soil, but may also actively forage for and feed upon sweets inside.
-Their foraging trails are normally easy to locate.
-The small honey ant is a nuisance ant that causes no structural damage to homes or commercial buildings, and they do not bite or sting.
+Small honey ants prefer sweets and aphids for the honeydew they produce.Where Do They Live?

-Small honey ants construct their nests in open, shaded areas and may also nest in soil under shrubs, flower and garden beds, logs or stones.
+Small honey ants construct their nests in open, shaded areas and may also nest in soil under shrubs, flower and garden beds, logs, or stones.
 Nests have many small galleries excavated in the soil with the excavated soil particles placed in a crater-shaped mound.
-Small honey ants prefer sweets and aphids for the honeydew they produce.
 However, if sweet substances are not sufficient to support a nest outdoors, workers may also forage inside for food and are known to actually build indoor nests.
-Still another location for small honey ant nests is the soil of potted plants.Geographic Range
+Still, another location for nests is the soil of potted plants.Geographic Range

-Small honey ants are native to the United States from the Canadian border to Nebraska, south to Texas and Florida and in New Mexico, California, Oregon and Washington.
+Small honey ants are native to the United States from the Canadian border to Nebraska, south to Texas and Florida and in New Mexico, California, Oregon, and Washington.Reproduction